spadhiyar/Loan-Granting-Binary-Classification/README.md

 In this competition, you must explore and cleanse a dataset consisting of over 255,000 loan records to determine the best way to predict whether a loan applicant will fully repay or default on a loan.
 You must then build a machine learning model and publish it as a web service that returns the unique loan ID and a loan status label that indicates whether the loan will be fully paid or charged off.

-The dataset can be downloaded as a csv file by clicking here and a description of the attributes of the dataset can be obtained here.
+A description of the attributes of the dataset can be obtained here - https://gallery.azure.ai/Competition/Loan-Granting-Binary-Classification-1